Sum of Cubes and Beyond

 The Math Behind the Fact:

-From multiplicative are functions f defined over the positive integers that satisfy f(xy)=f(x)f(y) whenever integers x,y have no common factors.
+From number theory, multiplicative functions are functions f defined over the positive integers that satisfy f(xy)=f(x)f(y) whenever integers x,y have no common factors.

 Theorem (*).
 If f is multiplicative, so is F(n) defined by F(n)=SUMm|nf(m), where the sum is over all divisors of n.